owaits/ScreenMonkey.Help/reference/CreatingClips.md

 Clips go into slots, usually one clip per slot except in the case of the special cue-list and playlist clips.
 There are three ways to create clips.

 ### 1. Clip Chooser
 To create a new clip left-click on an empty clip slot.
 This slot is where your clip will be placed once it is created.
 The Create Clip dialog window will open.
 If necessary click ‘Choose Clip Type...’ to display a grid of all the clip types installed on your system.

 ![](../../images/clip-chooser.png)

 Choose the clip type you want to add and click OK.
 You can also double click the icon to bypass clicking OK.
-Refer to the Clip Types section of this documentation for more details.
+Refer to the [Clip Types](clipTypes/clipTypes.md) and [Macros](macros/Macros.md) sections of this documentation for more details.

 ### 2. File Chooser
 Another way of creating clips is to select several media files you want to add and let Screen Monkey work out what clip type should be created.
 Start by clicking on an empty slot to open the Create Clip dialog then choose ‘Open File...’ from the left hand panel.